 Within the "Bases" layer folder, draw two shapes, one for the skin shading (C=5, M=20, Y=35, K=0) and then one for the top overlapping it (C=30, M=100, Y=70, K=35).

-Create New Layer and rename the layer "Face Shading".
+Create a New Layer and rename the layer "Face Shading".

 When I usually do shading, I do a gradual change in hue and color to create shadow and highlights on the skin.
 Looking at Mucha's work, the shading is created using less saturated and darker coloring, which automatically says to me...
 Blending Mode Multiply.

 I'm going to create a Clipping Mask using a duplicate of the skin base layer.
-So Copy (Command + C) and Paste in Front (Command + F) the skin shading base from the "Bases" layer folder.
-Drag and drop it in front of the group you created in Step 5.
-Select the group and the duplicated skin base and create a Clipping Mask (Command + 7).
+So Copy (Command-C) and Paste in Front (Command-F) the skin shading base from the "Bases" layer folder.
+Drag and drop it in front of the group you created previously.
+Select the group and the duplicated skin base and create a Clipping Mask (Command-7).

 Create a New Layer above the "Face Shading" layer folder and rename it "Top."
 Drag and drop the deep magenta top base into this new layer folder.